Boonsai Sangsurat Record & Stats

 Sangsurat made his professional boxing debut against Roy Clave at the age of 18 on January 30, 1997, defeating Clave via 6 round PTS.
 He went on to win 19 more consecutive fights after the debut, which included 12 wins via stoppage.

-Sangsurat has won two world titles at two weight classes.
-For all the details about Sangsurat's world title wins and defenses refer to "Boonsai Sangsurat World Titles".
+Sangsurat has won one world title at flyweight.
+For all the details about Sangsurat's world title wins and defenses refer to the "Championships" section below.

 Sangsurat had a total of six losses in his professional boxing career.